TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 npx playwright install --with-deps
 ```

-* The first line is as you'd expect but what's `npx playwright install` doing?
-* Playwright uses its own system for [downloading and installing browser binaries](https://playwright.dev/docs/browsers#install-browsers)
-* By default Chromium, Webkit and Firefox will all be installed
+The first line is as you'd expect but what's `npx playwright install` doing?
+Playwright uses its own system for [downloading and installing browser binaries](https://playwright.dev/docs/browsers#install-browsers).
+By default Chromium, Webkit and Firefox will all be installed.

-* Browser binaries are stored in [OS-specific cache folders](https://playwright.dev/docs/browsers#managing-browser-binaries)
-* Each version of Playwright requires a [specific set](https://github.com/microsoft/playwright/commits/main/packages/playwright-core/browsers.json) of browser binaries
-* Unused browser binaries for old versions of Playwright are automatically removed when updating
+Browser binaries are stored in [OS-specific cache folders](https://playwright.dev/docs/browsers#managing-browser-binaries).
+Each version of Playwright requires a [specific version](https://github.com/microsoft/playwright/commits/main/packages/playwright-core/browsers.json) of browser binaries.
+Unused binaries for old versions of Playwright are automatically removed when updating.

-* I was initially worried about doing an end run around npm like this.
+I was initially worried about doing an end run around npm like this.
 However, having a fixed set of binaries for each version of Playwright means that versions are still controlled by your package manager.
 The only downside is the extra step needed to update the browser binaries whenever Playwright gets updated.

-* The `--with-deps` [argument](https://playwright.dev/docs/browsers#install-system-dependencies) is a convenience for CI.
-It ensures that all system level dependencies required by the browsers are installed on the host system.
-Developer machines should already have these and if not you probably want more control over what system level changes get made.
+The `--with-deps` [argument](https://playwright.dev/docs/browsers#install-system-dependencies) is a convenience for Continuous Integration.
+It ensures that all system level dependencies required by the browsers are installed on whatever host system your CI is running on.
+Developer machines should already have these.
+If not, you probably want to decide for yourself what system level changes get made.

 ```
 % npm install -D @playwright/test